The Rocks (band): 2004-2006

 The recording of their debut album Asking For Trouble was a difficult period for the band, seeing Clooke leave the band to pursue a career in acting, Taylor and Bacon split up, and financial difficulties which delayed the recording process several times.
 The band recruited ex-Placebo drummer Robert Schultzberg, who played on some of the album tracks on a session basis, and they completed their first foreign tour, touring the Netherlands and Belgium in June that year.
 The album was eventually ready for a summer 2004 release, preceded by the single "Can You Hear Me?"

-The album received a mixed critical reception, with positive write-ups in the Observer and The Fly (magazine) balanced by less flattering reviews in The Guardian and the NME.
+The album received a mixed critical reception, with positive write-ups in The Observer and The Fly balanced by less flattering reviews in The Guardian and the NME.
 It contained all the singles to date, with a re-recorded "We Got It" being issued as a promo single only (backed with a new recording, "Pluto's Underworld") towards the end of 2004.
 Internal discord and creative tensions within the band were growing, and after a fractious tour in support of the album (which saw Bacon leave the tour, and the band finish the tour as a four-piece), the band returned to London to try to find a permanent drummer.
 Jonny Wilson was recruited in early 2005, and played on several new recordings made that year, but was replaced within a year by Nick Bukowski, and the band signed to newly formed independent label Weekender in 2006.

 With their line-up settled again, the Rocks found a renewed sense of purpose.
-The first release on Weekender was the single "Heartbreak City", backed with a version of the Jonathan Richman tune, "I Was Dancing In The Lesbian Bar", that December.
+The first release on Weekender was the single "Heartbreak City", backed with a version of the Jonathan Richman tune, "I Was Dancing in the Lesbian Bar", that December.
 They also toured Austria and Germany around this time.